XorcodeYt/UpGunLoader/README.md

 2. Download the **latest release**
 3. Extract the `.zip` file
 4. Run the installer
-5. Once installed, you can delete the `.zip` and extracted folder
+5. Once installed, you can delete the `.zip` and the setup
 6. Launch the Mod Loader from the desktop shortcut

 > ⚠️ Windows only